 Some 14 years ago an angel was born.
 That angel sounded a trumpet.
 That trumpet broke down a wall made of porcelain.
 Behind that wall: the Maserati MC12, a car that still continues to defy any bounds of reason or earthly restrictions whatsoever.

 The Maserati MC12 was, well, I can’t say that for sure.
 I have never seen a Maserati MC12.
 I have never touched one.
-I have never been walking down a dark street one night, the ground still wet from an earlier rain, the leaves in the sycamores rustling above, a streetlight glinting up for a moment on the slick pavement distracting me for a moment and then crack the snap of twelve cylinders gasping for breath, bouncing between the buildings, headlights washing out the whole expanse, like I was lifted into heaven, if for a moment, a moment in which all I am is an observer taking in, in pieces: the strakes running over the vented hood, the center-lock wheels with seven trident spokes, the vents on the fenders to release high pressure over the front wheels, the difficult to comprehend complex curvature of the body as it cuts away around the doors, those multi-layered intakes, wondering to which radiators and coolers they might run to, hidden away under carbon fiber clamshells, and then the full-width wing curing out then up and then across to meet itself, thin and also preposterous.
+I have never been walking down a dark street one night, the ground still wet from an earlier rain, the leaves in the sycamores rustling above, a streetlight glinting up on the slick pavement distracting me and then crack the snap of twelve cylinders gasping for breath, bouncing between the buildings, headlights washing out the whole expanse, like I was lifted into heaven, if for a moment, a moment in which all I am is an observer taking in, in pieces: the strakes running over the vented hood, the center-lock wheels with seven trident spokes, the vents on the fenders to release high pressure over the front wheels, the difficult to comprehend complex curvature of the body as it cuts away around the doors, those multi-layered intakes, wondering to which radiators and coolers they might run to, hidden away under carbon fiber clamshells, and then the full-width wing curing out then up and then across to meet itself, thin and also preposterous.

 That’s definitely not a thing that has happened.